fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ### Installing FusionMaps (map visualizations) for your project

-FusionCharts Suite XT provides over `1000+` data-driven maps under the product FusionMaps.
-To render a map, you need the `fusioncharts.maps.js`, and the map definition files.
+FusionCharts Suite XT provides over `1000+` data-driven maps under the product FusionMaps. core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files.

 In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
 However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.